awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 Autovacuum should not be thought of as a high\-overhead operation that can be reduced to gain better performance\.
 On the contrary, tables that have a high velocity of updates and deletes will quickly deteriorate over time if autovacuum is not run\.

 **Important**
  Not running autovacuum can result in an eventual required outage to perform a much more intrusive vacuum operation\.
-When an Amazon RDS PostgreSQL DB instance becomes unavailable because of an over conservative use of autovacuum, the PostgreSQL database will shut down to protect itself\.
-At that point, Amazon RDS must perform a single\-user\-mode full vacuum directly on the DB instance , which can result in a multi\-hour outage\.* *Thus, we strongly recommend that you do not turn off autovacuum, which is enabled by default\.
+In some cases, an RDS for PostgreSQL DB instance might become unavailable because of an over\-conservative use of autovacuum\.
+In these cases, the PostgreSQL database shuts down to protect itself\.
+At that point, Amazon RDS must perform a single\-user\-mode full vacuum directly on the DB instance\.
+This full vacuum can result in a multi\-hour outage\.* *Thus, we strongly recommend that you do not turn off autovacuum, which is turned on by default\.

 The autovacuum parameters determine when and how hard autovacuum works\.
 The`autovacuum_vacuum_threshold` and `autovacuum_vacuum_scale_factor` parameters determine when autovacuum is run\.
 The `autovacuum_max_workers`, `autovacuum_nap_time`, `autovacuum_cost_limit`, and `autovacuum_cost_delay` parameters determine how hard autovacuum works\.
 For more information about autovacuum, when it runs, and what parameters are required, see [Routine Vacuuming](https://www.postgresql.org/docs/current/routine-vacuuming.html) in the PostgreSQL documentation\.